yagoubigithub/facture/README.md

  # Facture
- > This component is four display a table of data as a bill
+ > This component is for display a table of data as a bill

 ### Demo  [Facture](https://modest-lamarr-34f25a.netlify.com/)